Atmospheric entry: Phenolic-impregnated carbon ablator

-OSIRIS-REx Sample Return Capsule at USAF Utah Range.
+OSIRIS-REx Sample return capsule at USAF Utah Range.

-Phenolic-impregnated carbon ablator (PICA), a carbon fiber preform impregnated in phenolic resin, is a modern TPS material and has the advantages of low density (much lighter than carbon phenolic) coupled with efficient ablative ability at high heat flux.
+Phenolic-impregnated carbon ablator (PICA) is a carbon fiber preform impregnated in phenolic resin.
+It has the advantages of low density (much lighter than carbon phenolic) coupled with efficient ablative ability at high heat flux.
 It is a good choice for ablative applications such as high-peak-heating conditions found on sample-return missions or lunar-return missions.
 PICA's thermal conductivity is lower than other high-heat-flux-ablative materials, such as conventional carbon phenolics.

 PICA was patented by NASA Ames Research Center in the 1990s and was the primary TPS material for the Stardust aeroshell.
 The Stardust sample-return capsule was the fastest man-made object ever to reenter Earth's atmosphere, at 28,000 mph (ca. 12.5 km/s) at 135 km altitude.
 This was faster than the Apollo mission capsules and 70% faster than the Shuttle.
 PICA was critical for the viability of the Stardust mission, which returned to Earth in 2006.
 Stardust's heat shield (0.81 m base diameter) was made of one monolithic piece sized to withstand a nominal peak heating rate of 1.2 kW/cm^{2}.
 A PICA heat shield was also used for the Mars Science Laboratory entry into the Martian atmosphere.